 Formal Procedure.
 Prior to implementing formal action for dismissal of a tenured faculty member due to RIF, the faculty member shall receive written notice from the College President or designee informing him or her of the proposed action, including an explanation of the evidence supporting the action.
 The faculty member will also be informed that he or she has ten (10) working days to respond, in writing, to present reasons why the proposed dismissal should not occur.
 At the same time, a copy of the notice shall be provided to the Federation to apprise them of the pending dismissal action.

 Following the expiration of ten (10) working days, the President or designee shall make a determination of whether to implement the dismissal process.
-If the College President or designee decides not to implement the dismissal process, he/she shall so notify the faculty member in writing, with copies to the Federation.
+If the College President or designee decides not to implement the dismissal process, they shall so notify the faculty member in writing, with copies to the Federation.

 If the President or designee decides to proceed with implementation of the dismissal process, the President or designee shall specify the grounds constituting sufficient cause for dismissal, serve written notice of the cause(s) to the affected faculty member and provide copies to a Dismissal Review Committee (see Section 5) and the Federation.
 The written notice shall include: